Whizzykhid/Dream-Vacation-App/README.md

 - Remove countries from the list.
 - Persistent data storage with PostgreSQL.
 - Multi-container deployment using Docker Compose.
-- Automated Docker image builds and publishing with GitHub Actions.
+- Automated Docker image builds and publishing.
+- Automated Deployment to AWS EC2.

 ---